luoyi-hi/time-test/README.md

 Our data is sourced from the [Time Series Library (TSLib)](https://github.com/thuml/Time-Series-Library) and has been placed in the `./dataset/` directory.

-we selected six real-world time series datasets, including ETTh1, ETTh2, ETTm1, ETTm2 which are the subsets of ETT corpus, Weather and Electricity.
+We selected six real-world time series datasets, including ETTh1, ETTh2, ETTm1, ETTm2 which are the subsets of ETT corpus, Weather and Electricity.

 - **ETT (Electricity Transformer Temperature)**: This dataset includes temperature and power load data from transformers in two regions of China, covering the years 2016 to 2018.
 The dataset offers two granularities: ETTh (hourly) and ETTm (15-minute intervals).
 - **Weather**: This dataset captures 21 different meteorological indicators across Germany, recorded every 10 minutes throughout the year 2020.
 Key indicators include temperature, visibility, and other parameters, providing a comprehensive view of weather dynamics.
 - **Electricity**: This dataset contains hourly electricity consumption records for 321 clients, measured in kilowatt-hours (kWh).
 Sourced from the UCI Machine Learning Repository, it covers the period from 2012 to 2014, offering valuable insights into consumer electricity usage patterns.

-#### 2.2.2 Statistics
+#### 2.1.2 Statistics

 Dataset statistics are summarised in **Table&nbsp;1**.